-- SEC.
-6. Compulsory Joinder of Indispensable Parties.
-Parties in interest without whom no final determination can be had of an action shall be joined either as complainant, petitioner or respondent. - SEC.
-Transfer of interest.
-In case of any transfer of interest, the action may be continued by or against the original party, unless the Hearing Officer upon motion directs the person to whom the interest is transferred to be substituted in the action or joined with the original party. - SEC.
-8. Intervention.
-A person may, at any stage of the proceedings, be permitted by the Hearing Officer, in his discretion, to intervene in an action, if he has legal interest in the matter in litigation or in the success of either of the parties or an interest against both, or when he is so situated as to be adversely affected by a distribution or other disposition of property in the custody of the Commission.

-SEC 9.
-Motion for Intervention. - A person desiring to intervene shall file a motion for leave of the Commission with notice upon all parties to the action.

-SECTION 10.
-Discretion of the Hearing Officer. - In allowing or disallowing a motion for intervention, the Hearing Officer shall consider whether or not the intervention will unduly delay or prejudice the adjudication of the rights of the original parties and whether or not the intervenor's right may be fully protected, in a separate proceeding.

-- SEC.
-11. Complaint/Petition or Answer in Intervention.
-The intervention shall be made by complaint/petition filed and served in regular form and may be answered as if it was an original complaint/petition but where intervenor unites with the respondent in resisting the claims of the complainant or petitioner, the intervention may be made in the form of an answer to the complaint or petition. - SEC.
-12. When to File.
-Unless a shorter period is fixed by the Hearing Officer, the complaint/petition or answer in intervention shall be filed within ten (10) days from notice of the order permitting the intervention.
+SECTION 2-6.
+Compulsory Joinder of Indispensable Parties - Parties in interest without whom no final determination can be had of an action shall be joined either as complainant, petitioner or respondent.

+- SECTION 2-7.
+Transfer of Interest In case of any transfer of interest, the action may be continued by or against the original party, unless the Hearing Officer upon motion directs the person to whom the interest is transferred to be substituted in the action or joined with the original party. - SECTION 2-8.
+Intervention A person may, at any stage of the proceedings, be permitted by the Hearing Officer, in his discretion, to intervene in an action, if he has legal interest in the matter in litigation or in the success of either of the parties or an interest against both, or when he is so situated as to be adversely affected by a distribution or other disposition of property in the custody of the Commission. - SECTION 2-9.
+Motion for Intervention A person desiring to intervene shall file a motion for leave of the Commission with notice upon all parties to the action. - SECTION 2-10.
+Discretion of the Hearing Officer In allowing or disallowing a motion for intervention, the Hearing Officer shall consider whether or not the intervention will unduly delay or prejudice the adjudication of the rights of the original parties and whether or not the intervenor's right may be fully protected in a separate proceeding. - SECTION 2-11.
+Complaint/Petition or Answer in Intervention The intervention shall be made by complaint/petition filed and served in regular form and may be answered as if it was an original complaint/petition filed and served in regular form and may be answered as if it was an original complaint/petition but where intervenor unites with the respondent in resisting the claims of the complainant or petitioner, the intervention may be made in the form of an answer to the complaint or petition. - SECTION 2-12.
+When to File The complaint/petition or answer in intervention shall be filed within ten (10) days from notice of the order permitting the intervention.